chivequiachon/portal46/README.md

 2. pipenv

 # Pipeline
 We are using a simple Heroku pipeline containing one app for the staging and one app for the production.
-Any push performed to the _**feature/develop**_ branch will automatically be deployed in the staging environment and any push performed to the _**master**_ branch automatically be deployed in the production environment.
+Any push performed to the _**feature/develop**_ branch will automatically be deployed in the staging environment and any push performed to the _**master**_ branch will automatically be deployed in the production environment.

 # Workflow
 1. Clone this repository.